connor-makowski/python_intro/README.md

 ## Reference Use

 To use these notebooks as reference materials, simply open up the .ipynb notebooks directly in github.
+All notebooks can be found in the `notebooks` folder:
+- `notebooks/introduction`: A set of notebooks used to teach an introduction to python
+- `notebooks/optimization`: A set of notebooks to teach optimization using the scx package

 ## Interactive Use